 In the css above I’ve set top and bottom paddings on both elements.
 Setting it on the child will make sure the contents in the child will be vertically centered and setting it on the parent ensures the entire child is centered within the parent.

 I’m using relative measurements to allow each div to grow dynamically.
-If one of the elements or it’s content needs to be set with an absolute measurement then you’ll need to do some math to make sure things add up.
+If one of the elements or its content needs to be set with an absolute measurement then you’ll need to do some math to make sure things add up.

 For example if the parent was 400px in height and the child 100px in height we’d need 150px of padding on both the top and bottom.